 Confidentiality The editor ensures that information regarding manuscripts submitted by the authors is kept confidential to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

-Disclosure and Conflicts of Interest The editor shall not use unpublished materials disclosed in a submitted manuscript for his/her own research without written consent of the author.
+Disclosure and Conflicts of Interest The editor shall not use unpublished materials disclosed in a submitted manuscript for his/her own research without the written consent of the author.

-Originality and Plagiarism The authors must ensure that their work is entirely original works, and relevant previous work/words and publications, both by others and the authors' own, should be appropriately acknowledged and referenced.
+Originality and Plagiarism The authors must ensure that their work is entirely original works, and relevant previous work/words and publications, both by others and the authors’ own should be appropriately acknowledged and referenced.
 Authors must certify that the manuscript has not previously been published elsewhere in any language.

 Multiple Submissions Authors must certify that the manuscript is not currently being considered for publication elsewhere.

 Authorship Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 The corresponding author should act as a point of contact between the editor and the other authors and should keep co-authors informed and involve them in major decisions about the publication.
 Any change to the author list should be approved by all authors including any who have been removed from the list.
 Papers submitted by co-editors or editorial board members of Sosyoekonomi Journal as to whether the corresponding author or not should have handled by the editor and papers submitted by the editor as to whether corresponding author or not should have handled by one of the editorial board members to ensure unbiased and independent handling of such papers.
 Editor, co-editors, and editorial board members have no right to any process of their papers after they are submitted.

-Peer Review Process Authors must participate in the peer review process.
+Peer Review Process Authors must participate in the peer-review process.
 They should inform the editor if they withdraw their work from review, or choose not to respond to reviewer comments after receiving a conditional acceptance.
-Authors must respond to reviewers' comments in a professional and timely manner.
+Authors must respond to reviewers’ comments in a professional and timely manner.

 Disclosure and Conflict of Interest All authors must notify the Editors of any conflicts including a statement disclosing any financial or other substantive conflicts of interest that may be construed to influence the results or interpretation of their manuscript.
 Funding sources should be disclosed.

-Fundamental Errors Authors should alert the editor promptly if they discover an error in any submitted, accepted or published work.
+Fundamental Errors Authors should alert the editor promptly if they discover an error in any submitted, accepted, or published work.
 Authors should cooperate with editors in issuing corrections or retractions when required.